djberg96/oracle-model-generator/README.md

-# MAINTAINER WANTED

-As of 2019 I haven't used Oracle or this library for many years.
-I would like to turn it over to someone who is.
-If you are interested please contact me, and we can discuss transferring the repository.

 ## Description
 A library for generating an ActiveRecord model from an existing database table.

-Supports both Oracle and SQL Server databases.
+Currently supports both Oracle and SQL Server databases.

 This will install a "dmg" (Database Model Generator) executable that you can use from the command line.

+## Renamed
+Originally called "oracle-model-generator" and put into the dust bin, I've decided to revive this library with the help of AI.
+Specifically, I've added SQLServer support, and plan to Postgres support.

+I also plan on lots of improvements, and some general refactoring.

 ## Synopsis
 Using the command line tool: